boyanio/wasm-wheel/README.md

 ## Getting started

 Using Docker is the easiest way to get started.
-Note, though, that at the moment the generated docker image is around _2.6GB_.
+Note, though, that the generated docker image is around _2.3GB_.

 ```
 $> git clone https://github.com/boyanio/wasm-wheel.git